 Have lessons been learned?

-Perhaps, as so far in 2020, only £100 million in fines have been handed out to UK companies in four separate cases.
+Perhaps, as so far FCA Fines in 2020 have only hit £100 million in fines in four separate cases.
 However, the such huge penalties for a few companies should act as a clear warning to any companies who aren't taking financial compliance as seriously as they might.